RedCali/LCD8448/README.md

 ## Open topics / Ideas

 - [ ] Using Base class for SPI and Pins
-  - [ ] CTor --> Passing the SPI and PIN objects from base class AND using KEY `explicit`
+  - [ ] CTor --> Passing the SPI and PIN objects from base class
-- [ ] Refactor hard coded HEX constants to defines for better readability
 - [ ] Documentation of Methods
-- [ ] Arduino Keywords

 ## Include the Library in your project